UT Tyler School of Nursing

 The University of Texas at Tyler School of Nursing prepares graduates to meet health care needs as generalists.

 The BSN program requires two years of prerequisite course completion and then four semesters of nursing courses.
+Beginning in Spring 2020, the BSN curriculum will be offered on a 12-month year-round basis.

 - See the UT Tyler Core Curriculum for the most current core curriculum that UT Tyler requires.